AzarReflex/ar-assets-issue-tracker/suggestion.md

 If there are any links to what you're suggesting, please add them here.

 **Reason:**
-Why would your suggestion be a good addition to Legacy?
+Why would your suggestion be a good addition?